 Folks have asked about my Christmas in Shiloh backstory timeline and how family plays such a key role in the story of Sanctuary.
 Here’s a kernel of inspiration that came from one of my grandsons performing in front of the Christmas tree when he was but five.
 These are the moments to be treasured and worthy of inclusion in my stories of Theo and Liddy Phillips overcoming their fears as they unravel mysteries in Shiloh.
 Their love of family is the fiber that binds their courage as they confront scandals and uncover dark secrets in their new small-town community.

-Click the book cover image below to get your copy of Sanctuary today.
-Buy an extra copy or two as Christmas gifts for your book loving family or friends.
+Click the book cover images below to order your copy of Sanctuary or Testament today.
+Buy an extra copy or two as gifts for your book-loving family or friends.

 Don’t forget to share this with your friends and family.